-Disclosure: I received a review copy of A Nest is Noisy from the publisher Chronicle Books.
-The other titles I have purchased or borrowed from the library.
-This review reflects my own honest opinion about the book.
+Disclosure: I received a digital review copy of this book from the author.
+This review nevertheless reflects my own and honest opinion about the book.